Sohrabian/redteam.github.io/README.md

       - C# as PayLoad (Rverse Shell Connection)
       - PowerShell as Invoke your Payload
 14. Challenges for Incident Response Team/Forensic (based On TTP MITRE)
-      - How Left the Backdoor Open?
+      - How Left the Backdoor Opened?